puwei/DanielTakeshi.github.io/_posts/2015-05-14-moved-to-jekyll.md

 Steps (2) and (3) shouldn't need much explanation, but step (1) is the trickiest.
 The easiest way to do this is to establish what's known as an FTP connection to the Wordpress.org server.
 What I did was download [FileZilla](https://filezilla-project.org/), a free FTP provider, and used its graphical user interface to connect to my Wordpress.org site.

+TODO screenshot of ftp

 Note that to connect to the site, one does *not* generally use his or her Wordpress.org's login, but instead, one needs to use the login information from Bluehost[^bluehost]!
 Once I got over that confusion, I was able to "drag and drop" the wordpress-to-jekyll exporter plugin to the Wordpress site.
 Then executing steps (2) and (3) should result in a `jekyll-export.zip` file that contains the converted HTML-to-Markdown information about blog entries, as well as other metadata such as the categories, tags, etc.

 All right, now that we have our zip file, it's time to create a Jekyll directory with the `jekyll new danieltakeshi.github.io` command, where `danieltakeshi` should be replaced with whatever GitHub